eb-del/mettle/content/Appendix/Themes.md

 For example, an animal's hunger is a natural and beneficial encouragement towards staying fed.
 In contrast, a [[Primordials|primordial's]] hunger is distorted into something persistent, gluttonous, and decoupled from actual nourishment—it is a source of suffering as a cost for longevity and power.

 ## Names
 Names have greater value in this setting than in the real world.
 Names are that which discerns something significant from something insignificant.
-To grant something (particularly something inanimate) a name is not a trivial matter, with consequences such as [[Psyche#Ensoulment|ensoulment]].
+To grant something (particularly something inanimate) a name is not a trivial matter, with consequences such as [[Ensoulment|ensoulment]].

 See also [[True Names]].